 Aulani is about 20 miles away from the Honolulu Airport.
 There is traffic to take into consideration, so be mindful of busy work traffic times when planning your flights and/or transport.
 We arrived in the afternoon with no morning or evening traffic woes and so it only took us about 30 minutes to get to the resort.

 There a few transportation options for how to get to Aulani from the airport.
 You can book a van service with Hele Hele Shuttle for $24 per person (one way) for a shared van service.
-Or you can book a private car service with Platinum Limousine, costing about $192-$275 (one way, includes gratuity) depending on the number of passengers and size of vehicle.
+Or you can book a private car service with Platinum Limousine, costing about $192-$275 (one way, includes gratuity) depending on the number of passengers and size of the vehicle.
+Dang’s Limousine is a popular company for private airport transfer.
 Another option is to take Charley’s Taxi for a flat rate of $55 from the airport to Aulani.

 The taxi would be the most economical choice, but we had the private car service and it’s a lovely way to travel and arrive.
 The private car service will also meet you at baggage claim and help with your bags.

 If you have an early or late flight, you can ask for access to the Luana Lounge at Aulani.
 The lounge has restrooms, showers, lockers, dressing rooms, computers and a television.

 The layout of Aulani is fabulous for families because of its compact layout.
 The resort is shaped a bit like a “U”.
 The lobby, shopping, and Makahiki restaurant are at the bottom of the U. The two arms of the U are where the rooms are located.
 And the beach at the end of the U. In the open middle, called Waikolohe Valley, is where the other restaurants and pools are located.